Published in Marketing and Strategy Terms by MBA Skool Team

-Branding is a process of creating a unique image or name or logo or symbol or combination of any of these for a specific product in consumer’s mind which differentiates it from competitor’s products.
-It is the perceived emotional image of a company and is effective way for communication between two parties-buyers and sellers.
+Branding is a process of creating a unique image, name, logo, symbol for a specific product in consumer’s mind which differentiates it from competitor’s products.
+Branding is the perceived emotional image of a company and is effective way for communication between two parties-buyers and sellers.
 Branding is a bit complicated and represents the corporate image.

 The following pyramid represents the sequential series of steps in branding, each contingent upon successfully accomplishing the preceding one:

 Types of Branding

 There are several types of ways of creating a brand.
 Some of the different ways are:

 1. Corporate branding: This type involves using company’s name as product brand name.
 Here, several products of the company are marketed under the single brand name and such practice is referred as family or umbrella branding.